ddecarle/eeb462-2024/Lab6_Phylogenomics2.md

 	# Make another table (TargLengths_min500.txt) containing only those sequences > 500 bp in length
 	cat TargLengths.txt | awk '$3>500' > TargLengths_min500.txt

-	# Finally, use the sequence information in the TargLengths_min500.txt table to find (i.e. using grep) and extract only those sequences that meet our 500bp threshold from the *.fa files that we generated in last lab (i.e. from the complete set of target exons)
+	# Finally, use the sequence information in the TargLengths_min500.txt table to find (i.e. using grep) and extract only those sequences that meet our 500bp threshold from the *.fasta files that we generated in last lab (i.e. from the complete set of target exons)

 	for species in A_cacatuoides  B_cupido  C_minuano  Geo_abalios  Geo_dicrozoster  Gym_balzanii  Gym_rhabdotus  Mik_altispinosus  Mik_ramirezi
 	do